HenrikJoreteg/human-javascript/ch06 - models.md

 model.set('firstName', new Date());
 ```

 Sure, you may be able to keep it all in your head to a point, but what about when a second developer comes and looks at that code?
-Or what happens when you come back to the code after 6 months (or even 2 weeks)?
+Or what happens when you come back to the code after six months (or even two weeks)?
 Where do you go to see how the app is structured?
 You have to go spelunking into views for answers.

 I prefer that the model is the explicit documentation on what state is stored.